dot-slash-CS/Club-Portal/first.md

 ## Running the node server:
-open command line, change to project directory
+At command-prompt, change to project directory and run:
 `nodemon server.js`